 It was at this time that I was preparing to go on my first missions trip with Cru.
 We called it a summer project.
 I was heading to Rome, Italy a place that I had dreamed about since a child.
 In order to go, we were charged with the task of asking friends, family, and strangers to invest in our mission through financial support.
-It was the scariest and most guilt-ridden thing!
+It was the scariest and most guilt-ridden thing I had done at that point in my life.
 I remember going home one weekend and discussing this missions trip with my mother.
 I felt so guilty going to Rome as a “missions trip” when it was a place I always dreamed of.
 How can this possibly be serving the Lord?
 My mother encouraged me to see it as a gift, how gracious of God to let me serve him in the place of my dreams.

 My adventures in Rome and eight other international trips are for another time.
 I fell in love.
-I fell in love with adventure, excitement, steps of faith, talking to people about their spiritual journeys, and the illusion of community while being on an important mission together.
-And although I hated every second of asking people to invest their money in these missions, I was told over and over again that it was a noble and God honoring thing to do.
+I fell in love with adventure, travel, excitement, steps of faith, talking to people about their spiritual journeys, and the illusion of community while being on an important mission together.
+And although I hated every second of asking people to invest their money in these missions, I was told over and over again that it was a noble and a God-honoring thing to do.

 Hours of sermons on the biblical basis of it, lessons on the right formula to do it correctly and the fear of God instilled in you at every turn.
 We were told to make 100s of phone calls every week and if we didn’t we would most likely fail.
 Our faith in God, our work, and his provision were so intricately connected and carefully woven together, we didn’t even notice what was happening, or that perhaps this might be a dangerous mindset.
 Hours a day we were drilled on our presentation until we got it just right.
 We had an answer for every anticipated question or concern, and we were taught that no matter what, you must ask the perspective supporter for “$100 a month or some other amount”.

-Eventually the money did all come in and for 10 years I lived this dance.
+Eventually, the money did all come in and for 10 years I lived in the rhythm of this dance.
 Ministry was dependent on support, my faith in God and daily necessities were intertwined together, and the never-ending machine of having to ask every single person in your life to give you money was exhausting.
-I remember hiding from my leaders that I joined a new church because I did not want to have to ask anyone there for money.
+I remember hiding from my leaders that I joined a new church because I did not want to have to ask anyone there for support and money.
 I even had a date once where at the end of the date, the guy became a monthly supporter.
-Oh the horror!
+Oh, the horror!
 My own dating life couldn’t be separate from the push to keep myself “fully funded”.

 When I think about the $100 a month ask to support missionaries, I am horrified.
 I now know how much of a paycheck that really is.
 Sure to some people $100 a month is nothing, but to many, many people that is a whole lot of money!
 Add to that, I see more and more the financial and job opportunities disparity between races in our country and I am more horrified that we were never taught to take some of those social realities into consideration.
 Raising support was a very white privileged thing to do.